oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 (The details and number of nodes will vary depending on the settings you chose when you created the cluster, they will take a few mins for the nodes to be configured after the cluster management is up and running)

-## Step 3: Basic cluster infrastructure services install
+## Task 3: Basic cluster infrastructure services install

 Usually a Kubernetes cluster comes with only the core Kubernetes services installed that are needed to actually run the cluster (e.g. the API, DNS services).
 Some providers also give you the option of installing other elements, but here we're going to assume you have a minimal cluster with only the core services and will need to setup the other services before you run the rest of the system.